 - Adopt company-wide standard operating procedures defining wastewater discharge quality and standard monitoring requirements.

-- Ensure continued access to safe drinking water available to all employees.
+- Ensure all employees have continued access to safe drinking water.

-- Ensure continued access to sufficient and clean personal hygiene facilities, supplies and education for all employees.
+- Ensure all employees have continued access to sufficient and clean personal hygiene facilities, supplies and education.

 - Validate number of plants in high water scarcity locations.